| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 database, especially as one starts to move to a distributed

 environment, as described in the next section.
+Figure 2 shows an overview of some

 applications which could be integrated with GFIS in a